dilejt/ksiegarnia/README.md

 $ node .\app.js
 ```

-Use XAMPP, for example, to create a database locally and then import it using the [`file`](https://www.npmjs.com/package/react-bootstrap)
+Use XAMPP, for example, to create a database locally and then import it using the [`file`](https://github.com/dilejt/ksiegarnia/blob/master/ksiegarnia.sql)

 Then visit [`http://localhost:3000`](http://localhost:3000).

-## Usage

 ## Room for Improvement